Psalmosky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. Create a new local variable
 7. Create a new global variable
 8. Print the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+9. Print the result of POWER divided by DIVIDE, followed by a new line